-A country of southwest Europe comprising most of the Iberian Peninsula and the Balearic and Canary Islands.
-Inhabited since the Stone Age, the region was colonized by Phoenicians and Greeks and later ruled by Carthage and Rome (after 201 B.C.).
-Barbarians first invaded Spain in A.D.
-409 but were supplanted by Moors from North Africa (711–719), who organized a kingdom known for its learning and splendor.
+A country of southwest Europe on the Iberian Peninsula.
+Inhabited since the Stone Age, the region was successively colonized in ancient times by Phoenicians, Greeks, Carthage, and Rome.
+Germanic peoples settled in Spain starting in ad 409 but were supplanted by the Moors (711–719), under whose rule the region was noted for its prosperity and cultural development.
 The Moors were gradually displaced by small Christian states and were ousted from their last stronghold, Granada, in 1492.
 Ferdinand of Aragon and Isabella of Castile then became rulers of a united Spain, which became a world power through exploration and conquest.
-After the empire was lost in the 18th and 19th centuries, Spain experienced social and economic unrest that culminated in the Spanish Civil War (1936–1939) and the rise of Francisco Franco.
-After Franco's death in 1975 the monarchy was restored under King Juan Carlos, who oversaw the creation of a parliamentary democracy.
+After the empire was lost in the 18th and 19th centuries, Spain experienced social and economic unrest culminating in a civil war (1936–1939) and the rise of Francisco Franco.
+After Franco's death in 1975, a constitutional monarchy was established under King Juan Carlos.
 Madrid is the capital and the largest city.
-Population: 40,400,000.